“I'm up for anything.”

 You're with your friend.
 You're deciding what to do tonight.
 He suggests going to a dance club where his friend is DJ'ing & asks if you're OK with that.
 You don't care what you do, and want to show that you're having fun.
-You say:
+You say this enthusiastically.

 I'm up for anything.